Heidi Thorne is an author and business speaker with over 25 years of experience in sales, marketing, advertising, and public relations.

 I looked online for recipes to make cold brew.
 Though I got some ideas, there didn't seem to be a consensus on the method.
 I experimented and came up with my own recipe.
 Though making it is quick, steeping it takes time.
 So I've come up with an easy fill-float-fridge routine (see recipe below) that keeps cold brew iced tea on tap at our house.
 I make a batch in the morning to have ready for the evening, and then make a batch at night to have ready to go in the morning.

 I've found that using a 1-1/2 pint (24 ounces) mason jar works great for single-serving batches.
 It makes a quantity similar to Starbucks' "Venti" size drink.
-For smaller serving sizes, try a standard 1 pint mason jar (16 ounces), and adjust the number of tea bags used to get your ideal strength level.
+For smaller serving sizes, try a standard 1-pint mason jar (16 ounces), and adjust the number of tea bags used to get your ideal strength level.
 Plus, the glass jars are BPA-free.
 Yay!
-Of course, for children who want to enjoy cold brew tea, supervise their use of glass containers and transfer the finished tea to a child-safe container that's a right size for them.
+Of course, for children who want to enjoy cold brew tea, supervise their use of glass containers and transfer the finished tea to a child-safe container that's the right size for them.

 Since we're trying to reduce caffeine, I opt for herbal and green tea choices.
 My favorite is Celestial Seasonings because I love the taste, the herbal versions are caffeine-free, a wide variety of flavors is available, and they have more earth-friendly tea bags without strings and tags.